hepcat72/padCoords/README.md

 ## WHAT IS THIS:

-This script pads a pair of coordinates by a given ammount, e.g. padding coordinates 200,300 by 100 would change the coordinates to 100,400.
+This script pads a pair of coordinates by a given amount, e.g. padding coordinates 200,300 by 100 would change the coordinates to 100,400.
 Order of the coordinates is unimportant, e.g. padding 300,200 by 100 would yield 400,100.

 ## INSTALLATION